 Navigating sensitive and emotionally demanding research is challenging and often involves developing a unique set of skills.

-This panel discussion delves further into the work and experiences of Dr Sarah Rockowitz and Dr Laura Stevens, drawing on their diverse research backgrounds.
-Dr Rockowitz and Dr Stevens will share advice, insights, and lessons learned whilst working with sensitive topics during their PhDs and as early-career researchers.
+This panel discussion delves further into the work and experiences of Dr Sarah Rockowitz, Dr Laura Stevens, Dr Saba Hussain and Dr Barbara Sandland, drawing on their diverse research backgrounds.
+Our panel will share advice, insights, and lessons learned whilst working with sensitive topics during their PhDs and as early-career researchers.

 This session will provide an opportunity for discussion on how to support yourself and others in emotionally demanding research while maintaining academic integrity.